Get outside and splash in the water at Three Rivers Park District Swim Ponds and Beaches – now open for the 2025 season!

 Free Beaches

 If you want a more natural and free experience, visit one of their swimming beaches.
-There are unguarded and situated along several lakes.
+There are unguarded beaches and beaches situated along several lakes.
 Hours are 9 am – 8 pm for all swimming beaches except for Cedar Lake Farm Regional Park, which is 9 am – sunset.

 Baker Park Reserve (Main Beach)